BasilPanda/inhousebot.py/README.md

 ## Required Dependencies

-python -m pip install discord
+python -m pip install -r requirements.txt

 ## Other Information

 Most of the work done on this project was done in a private repo with two other members as a final project.

+## How to use

+Get a key from Riot's Developer Portal for bot @ https://developer.riotgames.com/ Put key in a config.py file named